Shader modules

 It is possible to access single components through members like .x

-, but it’s also possible to create a new vector from multiple components at the same time.
+the swizzle operator, but it’s also possible to create a new vector from

-would result in vec2
+would result in float2

 .

 As the previous chapter mentioned, we need to write a vertex shader and a fragment shader to get a triangle on the screen.
-The next two sections will cover the GLSL code of each of those and after that I’ll show you how to produce two SPIR-V binaries and load them into the program.
+The next two sections will cover the Slang code those, and after that I’ll show you how to produce one SPIR-V binaries and load it into the program.

 Vertex shader

 The vertex shader processes each incoming vertex.
-It takes its attributes, like model space position, color, normal and texture coordinates as input.
+It takes its attributes, like world position, color, normal and texture coordinates as input.
 The output is the final position in clip coordinates and the attributes that need to be passed on to the fragment shader, like color and texture coordinates.
 These values will then be interpolated over the fragments by the rasterizer to produce a smooth gradient.

-A clip coordinate is a four dimensional vector from the vertex shader that is subsequently turned into a normalized device coordinate by dividing the whole vector by its last component.
+A clip coordinate is a four-dimensional vector from the vertex shader that is subsequently turned into a normalized device coordinate by dividing the whole vector by its last component.
 These normalized device coordinates are homogeneous coordinates that map the framebuffer to a [-1, 1] by [-1, 1] coordinate system that looks like the following:

 You should already be familiar with these if you have dabbled in computer graphics before.
 If you have used OpenGL before, then you’ll notice that the sign of the Y coordinates is now flipped.
 The Z coordinate now uses the same range as it does in Direct3D, from 0 to 1.